peterkaminski/nxcTestVault/to-do list and notes.md

 	 - there are questions to be resolved about how to help the user of the system set up, or modify already set up, configurations.

 - today's plan list :
-	- set up test vault
+	- DONE - set up test vault
-	- set up Github repository
+	- DONE - set up Github repository
-	- modify `netlify.toml` to use test-pypi module `nxc`
+	- WIP - modify `netlify.toml` to use test-pypi module `nxc`